interseroh/topmenubar/README.md

 This module represents the application launcher panel of the Top Menu Bar.

 #### Configuration Properties
+##### config file
 It utilizes the `dev.applauncher.json` file by default for configuring the panel.
 You can override it by setting the `applauncher.config.json property.

 Example:

  `-Dapplauncher.config.json=classpath:prod.applauncher.json`
+##### image folder
+By default the images in src/main/resources/public/images will bes used.
+You can override this value to set a custom image folder.
+Be aware that the complete folder will be public accessible.
+Note: The name of the image folder has to be closed with a slash.

+Examples:

+ `-Dapplauncher.images.location=classpath:public/images/`
+ `-Dapplauncher.images.location=file:/var/public/images/`

 ### messaging
 This module represents the messaging facilities of Top Menu Bar.